 Each of these tracks has additional required courses that go toward fulfilling the 36-credit hours for the MSS plan.
-Please see the appendix for the additional track requirements.

 Theses and Projects Options:

 All MSS and MH Track students must culminate their degree plan with a thesis or a project.
 Those pursuing a thesis must complete 6 credits of thesis hours (either SSCI 6950 or HUMN 5950) or 3 credits of project hours (either SSCI 6960 or HUMN 5960).